-Wall Street Breakfast: Mass Vaccination

 What else is happening...

-Nasdaq (NASDAQ:NDAQ) proposes new listing rules to advance board diversity.
+Nasdaq (NDAQ) proposes new listing rules to advance board diversity.

 Tesla (TSLA) open to talks on auto merger; pushes 'Game of Pennies.'

-FAA issues first certificate for Boeing (NYSE:BA) 737 MAX since 2019 grounding.
+FAA issues first certificate for Boeing (BA) 737 MAX since 2019 grounding.

-Facebook's (NASDAQ:FB) Oversight Board chooses its first cases.
+Facebook's (FB) Oversight Board chooses its first cases.

-Tailored Brands (NYSE:TLRD) emerges from Chapter 11 after restructuring.
+Tailored Brands (TLRD) emerges from Chapter 11 after restructuring.

 Tuesday's Key Earnings